CURRENT LAB MEMBERS

 Project: Examining the impact of demineralization methods on the stable isotope composition of bone collagen

 Tess joined the TEAL Lab in the summer of 2020.
 She is completing an honours thesis project in forensic science after a long and winding road of project planning that began in the fall of 2019.
 Her project involves a mix of modern and ancient bones, including kangaroo, muskox, pig, and cow; as a vegetarian, this is most time she has spent handling animal bones in a very long time.
 Some of her favourite animals include the sloth, tenrec, and blobfish, but none compare to Nelson, her miniature Australian shepherd.
 Aside from completing her thesis research, Tess works as a research assistant in the TEAL Lab.
-After completing her undergraduate degree, she hopes to pursue graduate studies in the field of ancient DNA.
+After completing her undergraduate degree and research at the TEAL Lab, Tess will be pursuing an M.Sc. in biochemistry at McMaster University, specializing in the field of ancient DNA.

 Lab Mascot (2017-)